-What is a network topology?
-In communication networks, a topology is a usually schematic description of the arrangement of a network, including its nodes and connecting lines.
+A network topology is the arrangement of a network, including its nodes and connecting lines.
 There are two ways of defining network geometry: the physical topology and the logical (or signal) topology.

 The physical topology of a network is the actual geometric layout of workstations.
 There are several common physical topologies, as described below and as shown in the illustration.